RainbowMiner/RainbowMiner/README.md

 This will result in three separate GPU groups.
 Be aware, that for each device group a new entry in devices.config.txt will be created.
 Also, all different device group combinations will be added to miners.config.txt.

+### Config\combos.config.txt

+This file is used, if "MiningMode" is set to "combo" (see [Select mining mode](Doc/CONFIG.md#select-mining-mode)).
+In combo mode, RainbowMiner does not only offer every device group to the miners, but also the combinations of the device groups, so that one single miner instance can handle several groups at once.
+This file defines, which of these combinations are allowed.

+The file is created and maintained automatically and holds one section per GPU vendor.
+Every entry is a combination of model names, joined with "-", and is set to "1" (combination allowed) or "0" (combination not used).

+Example: a rig with two GTX1070, one GTX1080 and one RTX3070.

+    {
+      "AMD": {},
+      "INTEL": {},
+      "NVIDIA": {
+        "GTX1070-GTX1080": "1",
+        "GTX1070-RTX3070": "0",
+        "GTX1080-RTX3070": "0",
+        "GTX1070-GTX1080-RTX3070": "1"
+      }
+    }

+- a vendor only gets entries, if more than one GPU model of that vendor is used for mining
+- the full combination of all models of a vendor is always enabled and cannot be switched off
+- new combinations are added automatically, when the devices or the GPU groups change, and combinations that no longer exist are removed
+- if more than three different GPU groups are found, RainbowMiner reduces the number of combinations automatically (only GPUs of a similar architecture and memory size are combined) and writes a warning to the log.
+Every combination can still be enabled by hand, but expect the rounds to take significantly longer
+- GPUs of the same model, that have been divided with gpugroups.config.txt, are not combined with each other, only their complete group is

+Set an entry to "0", if two device groups should never be handled by one miner (e.g. because they are supposed to mine on different pools), set it to "1" to allow the combination.

 ### Config\algorithms.config.txt

 Globally define parameters for algorithms: